arthur-r-oliveira/DotNetBuggyApp/README.md

 #### 5.3.2.
 Option B: Automatic OOM Dumps
 This is the primary and most reliable method for capturing the application's state during an OutOfMemory crash, especially in strict security environments.
 The .NET runtime automatically generates a full dump when the application crashes due to an unhandled exception.
-The cons with this approach is an increased surface of attack, with the introduction diagnostic tools as mentioned before.
+The **cons** with this approach is an **increased surface of attack**, with the introduction diagnostic tools as mentioned before.

 Configuration: